StackVista/stackstate-docs/setup/agent/docker.md

 ### Topology

-StackState Agent V2 will retrieve the following topology data from the host that it is running on:
+StackState Agent V2 will retrieve the following topology data from the host that it's running on:

 * Hosts, processes and containers
 * Network connections between processes/containers/services